danielschudel/NCSSM-ICD/index.md

 ## COVID-19 Considerations

-* We are require that all riders be fully vaccinated.
+* We require that all riders be fully vaccinated.
 All drivers are fully vaccinated also.
 * Will remain masked while in vehicles.
 * Limiting the number of riders.